Toronto PET Users Group

 The Toronto PET Users Group is one of the world's oldest extant computer user groups, and was among the very largest.
 The non-profit group is based in Toronto but has an international membership.
-It supports nearly all Commodore computers, including the PET, VIC-20, C64, C128, Plus/4, C16, C65, and Amiga, including the COMAL, CP/M and GEOS environments.
+It supports nearly all Commodore computers, including the PET, VIC-20, Commodore 64, Commodore 128, Plus/4, Commodore 16, Commodore 65, and Amiga, including the COMAL programming language and the CP/M and GEOS environments.
 TPUG is noted for its ties with Commodore Canada, its extensive and widely distributed software library, and its association with prominent computing pioneers such as Jim Butterfield, Brad Templeton, Karl Hildon, and Steve Punter.